 Purpose of this document

-This document serves for discussion purposes and collects ideas for a new major release of the TTCN-3.
+This document serves for discussion purposes and collects ideas for a new major release of the TTCN-3 language.
 Some of the already submitted CRs are considered to be resolved in the scope of working on a new major release of TTCN-3.
 These CRs are mentioned in the following sections.

 Technical aspects